-Heartbroken: Victim of car heist believes vehicles will be scrapped
+Heartbroken: Victim of garage heist believes performance cars heading to chop shop

 Jiang believed the thieves were still driving around the high-performance vehicle.

-One of the four cars stolen, Jiang's prized Nissan 180SX, modified for the race track, was found yesterday afternoon.
+One of the four cars stolen, Jiang's prized Nissan 180SX, modified for the racetrack, was found yesterday afternoon.

-Following a post to social media by a friend of Jiang's urging people to keep an eye out for the vehicles, someone messaged in about the track car.
-It was parked in a driveway about 10-minutes' drive from his dealership.
+Following a post to social media by a friend of Jiang's urging people to keep an eye out for the vehicles, someone messaged in saying they had spotted the track car.

-"He said he heard something strange start-up, he had never heard an engine sound like that before and went outside to take a look," Jiang said.

-"He saw my car, matching the one from the photo, so he texted us and we got there and the police came as well."
+"He saw my car, matching the one from the photo, so he texted us ... and the police as well," Jiang said.

-The car was taken away from the scene for forensics.
+After it was located, police took the car away for forensics.
 Jiang hoped police would find something and also speak to the tenants of the property about their connection.

 Jiang wanted to thank all of those who had reached out to him since the vehicles were stolen from his garage, and said he was "really grateful".